rishithaannepu2003/Frontend-Case-Study/README.md

 Feel free to contribute to this repository or raise issues for discussion!

 **License 📄**
-This project is licensed under the MIT License.
+This project is licensed under the "MIT License".